 I felt sick, as the heavy black cloud of impending doom descended like a dead weight over me.
 I 'believed' there were no other options available to me.
-I was certain, I had NO CHOICE!
+'Why me, why me? the internal dialogue twisting in my mind until I was certain I took the option available to me, I had NO OTHER CHOICE! '

-My mind was preoccupied as I scoured frantically through the jobs pages, desperately searching for an 11th hour sign showing me the way out.
+My mind was preoccupied as I hunted frantically through the jobs pages, desperately searching for an 11th hour sign showing me the way out.
 I drew a blank.

-The morning's scenario played over and over in my mind and I convinced myself that this had been an impossible situation, that I couldn't again face 'it', 'him', or 'them'.
-Backed into a cornered in my own mind, until quitting my job felt like my only option.
+The morning's scenario played over and over in my mind as I convinced myself that this had been an impossible situation, that I couldn't again face 'it', 'him', or 'them'.
+Backed into a cornered in my own mind, until quitting my job was the only option remaining.

-And so, here I was - yet again, like an undiscovered extra playing a bit part in my own version of Ground Hog Day, confronted with the looming consequences of my reckless choice.
+And so, here I was - yet again, like an undiscovered extra playing a bit part in my own version of Ground Hog Day, confronted with the consequences of my reckless choices.
 Jobless ergo, penniless, depressed, potentially homeless; alone to deal with the aftermath and inevitability.

 As I sat there, licking my wounds and pondering my future, a question popped into my mind!

 "What is it about ME that makes these things happen"?
 What is it about ME that makes things like this, KEEP happening?"

 It turns out, that particular question is the most important question that I have ever asked!

 Searching for the answer to that question didn't only change my circumstances, it changed my mindset, changed my outlook and changed my life forever.